JoshDoody/joshdoody.github.io/_posts/2016-09-27-how-to-negotiate-a-lowball-job-offer.md

 <strong>[Your email address]</strong></p>
 </div>

-Replace all the **[bold text in brackets]** with your own details and this template should give you a great starting point.
+Replace all the **[bold text in brackets]** with your own details and this template should give you a great starting point. -->

-<div class="inline-ad hidden"></div>

 ## How this works

 The company wants to bring you on board, so they're thinking "What do we have to offer to convince them to join our team?"
 They're probably thinking pretty narrowly—a little more salary, slightly better benefits, maybe a signing bonus.

-This email tells them "You need to think bigger if you want me to come on board."
-The second paragraph is key as it does two things:
+Your email tells them "You need to think bigger if you want me to come on board."
+Your email accomplishes this by doing two things:

 1. **It let's the company know you're "disappointed" with the job offer.** This is a diplomatic way of saying, "This job offer is no good.
 If you're trying to convince me to join the team, this is a miss."
-2. **It tells how to right the ship.** "...I want to be sure this move is a step forward in my career."
-In other words, "This offer _isn't_ a big enough step forward for me."
+2. **It tells how to right the ship.** Now that you've told them that you're disappointed, you'll tell them how to right the ship so you can consider their offer.

 Translation: "This lowball job offer hasn't convinced me to come on board.
 Want to try again?"

 ## Joe improved his lowball job offer by 30% without counter offering

-Joe sent a very similar email in response to his lowball job offer.
+Joe used this technique to respond to his lowball job offer.
 We didn't hear anything for a day or so, but then he got a call from the recruiter he had been working with...

 "Hi Joe, we agree that our job offer was a little underwhelming.
 So we went back to the drawing board and here's what we came up with..."